-Chrissy Teigen and other Tokyo-bound passengers back in LA after 'mix-up'
+Plane returns to LAX after flying with wrong passenger for hours, airline says

 "The cabin crew notified the pilot that one of the passengers boarded the incorrect flight, and the pilot in command made the decision to return to the originating airport," the airline said in a statement.

-The airline said it is investigating how the passenger boarded the flight.
+An investigation is underway to determine how the passenger boarded the flight.

 "We take great pride providing exemplary customer service, and on this flight we failed to do so," it said.

-The plane left LAX at 11:36 a.m. local time Tuesday, and returned at 7:33 p.m. -- a total flight time of seven hours and 57 minutes.
+The plane had left Los Angeles International Airport at 11:36 a.m. local time Tuesday, and returned at 7:33 p.m., according to the airline.

 'A flying first'

-Teigen, who was aboard the flight with her musician husband, John Legend, tweeted the details of the ordeal as they unfolded.
+Teigen, who was aboard the flight with her husband, singer John Legend, tweeted the details of the ordeal as it unfolded.

 "A flying first for me: 4 hours into an 11 hour flight and we are turning around because we have a passenger who isn't supposed to be on this plane," she tweeted.
 "Why ... why do we all gotta go back, I do not know."